Windex/owa-unread/README.md

 ## Release Notes

+0.9.1 - Bugfix Release
+* Added outlook.office.com domain support
+* API calls only to outlook.office365.com to deal with oauth2 requirements

 0.9.0 - Initial Release
 * Works on outlook.office365.com domain only
 * User must already be logged in